PlayStation All-Stars Battle Royale: Sales and future

-Shuhei Yoshida confirmed that over a million copies of the game had been sold by June 12, 2013, though he conceded that, at the time, this was not enough to justify a sequel or developing further DLC for the game.
-He stated that while he was personally happy with the cross-over implementation of the characters and worlds, he saw more potential for it to come together using different gameplay mechanics.
+Shuhei Yoshida confirmed that over a million copies of the game had been sold by June 12, 2013, though he conceded that, at the time, this was not enough to justify a sequel or developing further DLC for the game, but did said “never say never” to the prospect of a sequel and expressed interest in revisiting the idea with different mechanics.
 In August 2013, a free-to-play minigame collection, PlayStation All-Stars Island, was released for iOS devices as a cross-promotion with Coke Zero.
 The game was later made available for Android platforms as well, but both platforms only saw a limited release in specific European territories.

 Legacy

 In February 2013, Sony Computer Entertainment cut ties with Superbot and the company was seeking a new publisher.